fiorittoev/ARC-Collection-Script/readme.md

 - **/trackers**: csv files containing information about all zips and files downloaded by `downloadscript.py`
 - **/matched_folders**: folders with a proved correlation to `ARC_mising.csv`
 - **/sample_data**: folder containing json training data `toy.json` for icgauge to compare against in `OCRscript.py`, will run significantly slower on machines will low specifications
+- **/extracted_text**: folder containing text extractions for files passed through OCRscript.py

 # Other
-- **lastindex.txt**: the index of unique firm last reached in `downloadscript.py`, used to store globally across runs
+- **lastindex.txt**: the index of unique firm last reached in `downloadscript.py` or `OCRscript.py`, used to store globally across runs
 - **temp.json**: file to hold NLP parsed data for icgauge validation in `OCRscript.py`

 ## Abbreviations